T-Bill Reinvestment Calculator (Compound Returns by Rolling Over Treasury Bills)

 What does rolling over a T-Bill mean?

-Rolling over means reinvesting your T-Bill at maturity into a new T-Bill of the same duration instead of taking the cash.
-On TreasuryDirect, you can set up automatic reinvestment so your T-Bill rolls over without any manual action required.
+Rolling over a T-Bill means reinvesting it at maturity into a new T-Bill instead of taking the cash.
+This allows your investment to continue earning returns without interruption.

 How does compounding work with T-Bills?